FWU-DE/fwu-kc-extensions/README.md

 OIDC Protocol mapper to add vidis user metadata to client tokens.
 For more details please check [here](./user-info-provider/README.md).

+### Account Linking

+Authenticators required to enable the linking of accounts with only one authentication process For more details please check [here](./account-linking/README.md).

 ## Contributing

 To learn more about how you can contribute to this project, check out [`CONTRIBUTING.md`](CONTRIBUTING.md).